ykdevelops/myVisuals/README.md

 # AudioGiphy

 AudioGiphy is a Python tool that creates vertical videos from audio tracks by syncing 1-second visual clips to the track's BPM (beats per minute).
-It includes advanced lyric detection and overlay features, supporting both phrase-ending word highlights and full karaoke mode.
-This MVP demonstrates a fully local, memory-efficient video rendering pipeline that analyzes audio, detects lyrics, selects clips from a local bank, and produces a final MP4 synchronized to the music.
+It includes advanced lyric detection, GIPHY integration for keyword-driven GIFs, and supports both phrase-ending word highlights and full karaoke mode.
+This MVP demonstrates a fully local, memory-efficient video rendering pipeline that analyzes audio, detects lyrics, selects clips from a local bank or GIPHY API, and produces a final MP4 synchronized to the music.

 ## Overview